-KEVIN: My own opinion is that competitions are important to get to a basic level of playing, ie no timing and fingering mistakes and the ability to do some ornamentation.
+KEVIN: I think that competitions are important for children to get to a basic level of playing, ie no timing and fingering mistakes and the ability to do some ornamentation.
 Competitions keep kids interested in the music and also gives them a goal to work towards.
-After that, competitions are largely subjective and down to the particular musical taste of the judge on the day, and that, in itself can have the opposite effect in some cases.

-In saying that, my own two girls play both traditional and classical music and we encourage them to enter competitions.
-I think that the competition scene also fosters a strong sense of awareness, camaraderie focus and discipline, especially in early life.
+My own two girls, Tierna and Naoise play both traditional and classical music and we encourage them to enter competitions.
+I think that competitions develop their awareness, focus and discipline.

 DANIEL: So you mentioned that you were a teenager and playing clarinet and you were learning music theory at that point.
 And later on you went to college in London for more than just music theory but actually went to learn how to make instruments.
 Can you tell us a little about your experiences in school?

 KEVIN: Yes, I took a career break in the mid 1980's and initially I lived in New York for a few months, the following year I spent some time in Massachusetts.
 Subsequent I spent a few years living in England.
 I spent time in the London College of Furniture studying woodwind musical instrument making.